lilFoxyes/lilFoxyes/README.md

 - 👋 Hi, I’m @lilFoxyes a Brazilian student
-- 👀 I’m interested in web development and AI
+- 👀 I’m interested in web development, python, MySQL and AI
-- 🌱 I’m currently learning Applied Technology in BYU-Idaho
+- 🌱 I’m currently studying data science in Faculdade Senac
-- 💞️ I’m looking to collaborate soon, now, i'm just learning and ain't confident enough to do something right now
+- 💞️ I’m looking to collaborate soon, now, i'm just learning and i'm not confident enough to do something right now
 - 📫 How to reach me guinaciodeoliveira@yahoo.com.br

 <!---